John DeDakis

 Writing coach, and award-winning author John DeDakis is a former CNN Senior Copy Editor for the Emmy and Peabody-Award winning news program "The Situation Room with Wolf Blitzer."

-DeDakis (pronounced deh-DAY-kiss) is the author of five mystery/suspense novels -- Fast Track, Bluff, Troubled Water, Bullet in the Chamber, and Fake.
+DeDakis (pronounced deh-DAY-kiss) is the author of six mystery/suspense/thriller novels -- Fast Track, Bluff, Troubled Water, Bullet in the Chamber, Fake, and Enemies Domestic .
 The novels provide a behind-the-scenes look at real-world journalism.

 Fast Track is the story of Lark Chadwick, a young woman searching for purpose as she solves the mystery surrounding the car-train collision that orphaned her as an infant.
 The novel deals redemptively with issues of suicide, journalistic integrity, anonymous sources, and mentoring relationships.